abitcipher/suexrs/README.md

-## `suexrs` - Privilege Management Tools

-A lightweight utility written in Rust for privilege management, with a focus on simplicity and security.
-It provide essential functionality for privilege management.

 ## suexrs - Command Execution with Different Privileges

 A lightweight privilege switching tool for executing commands with different user and group permissions.
 Think of it as a streamlined alternative to `sudo` and `su`.